Subscriber OnlyMusicReview

 ★★★★☆

 The 1998 LP The Miseducation of Lauryn Hill sold north of 20 million copies and took home the Grammy for album of the year, the first hip-hop record, if you can call it that, to do so.
 Critics who need classifications labelled it neo soul: classic 1970s grooves (Marvin Gaye, Ann Peebles, Curtis Mayfield) mixed with hip-hop, funk and reggae.
 At the centre of it all was that incredible voice that could both make you cry and make you want to kick something over.
-The Fugees, the hip-hop trio that Lauryn Hill formed with Wyclef Jean and Pras Michél, had hit big a few years earlier, with their album The Score, driven by their cover of Killing Me Softly, but Miseducation dwarfed even that.
+The Fugees, the hip-hop trio that Lauryn Hill formed with Wyclef Jean and Pras Michél, had hit big a few years earlier, with their album The Score, driven by their cover of Killing Me Softly with His Song, but Miseducation dwarfed even that.

 Hill hasn’t released much since then apart from the odd soundtrack contribution, but she has toured regularly, especially in the past few years.
 Surprisingly, the US leg of this hotly anticipated jaunt was cancelled a week before it was due to start.
 Hill blamed media sensationalism and “clickbait headlines” for affecting ticket sales.